TheThingsNetwork/docs/_content/v2-preview/java/_api.md

         System.out.println("Message: " + devId + " " + data);
 });
 ```
-  > When a field is specified, `cb.data` holds the `String` representation of the value.
+  > When a field is specified, `cb.data` holds the `String` representation of the field value.

 ## Event: activation